mesgu2/chatproject/README.md

 # Summary

 This project is a chat application that consists of a server and allows for an indefinite number of users to login and begin chatting with other users.
-This application will allows users to register accounts and login.
+This application allows users to register accounts and login.
 Once logged in, users can broadcast messages to all online users or direct message users from a list of users.
 The chat supports time stamps, user login notification, and the ability to grab a copy of their chat history.